cderickson/MTGO-Tracker/README.md

-# This project has been retired.
+# This project has been retired and is no longer supported.

 ### Please use [Mox-Data.com](https://github.com/cderickson/Mox-Data.com).